 - Make Backup On Regular Basis: Your website data should be backed up on a regular basis.
 Some hosting providers will handle it for you, but there is always space for improvement, no matter how secure your website is.
 Keeping an off-site backup somewhere is arguably the greatest remedy no matter what occurs at the end of the day.

 - Avoid Hosting Several Sites On The Same Server: Using a single server to host several websites is not a good idea.
 Instead of utilizing various prefixes, construct a separate database for each site.
 It aids in the isolation of the sites and might save you a lot of money if one of them is hacked.
-Try software that allows you to save time and money by allowing you to secure many sites from a single dashboard, eliminating the need to log in to each one separately.
+Software that allows you to manage multiple websites from a single dashboard can save you time and money.

 - Separate The Database From The File Server If Possible: For improved website security, experts advocate keeping web and database servers separate.
 Though the expense may be exorbitant for small businesses, it makes sense when dealing with client credentials and other sensitive information.